|Frans de Waal explains why he eats meat to Janine Abbring|

 on Dutch television, August 20th 2017

-I find his meat eating habit completely unexpected and his subsequent defense very disappointing.
+I find his meat eating habit completely unexpected and his subsequent defence very disappointing.
 First, he keeps eating meat in full knowledge of the deplorable situation of the millions and billions of animals in the meat industry.
 How can this be?
 If you know something is bad, a morally acting person stops doing it, or at least does everything in his power to stop doing it.
 His remarks about people being ready to eat less meat contributes even more to the confusion.
+He himself is not ready?

 There is another problem with his argument.
 If meat eating is natural, then reducing meat consumption is unnatural.
 How does he derive reducing meat consumption from 'the natural life cycle'?.